1st General Assembly of Nova Scotia: Members

 Note: Unless otherwise noted, members were elected at the general election, and took their seats at the convening of the assembly.
 By-elections are special elections held to fill specific vacancies.
-When a member is noted as having taking their seat on a certain date, but a by-election isn't noted, the member was elected at the general election but arrived late.
+When a member is noted as having taken their seat on a certain date, but a by-election isn't noted, the member was elected at the general election but arrived late.